slsdetectorgroup/slsDetectorPackage/.github/pull_request_template.md

 ## Referenced PRs
 <!-- Link any
 - equivalent PRs in a release candidate or developer branch here
-- related PRs e.g. fixes/additions to a unreleased feature PR. eg. #1245 (prefix '#')
+- related PRs e.g. fixes/additions to an unreleased feature PR. eg. #1245 (prefix '#')
 -->